p-adic shtukas and the theory of global and local Shimura varieties: Global Shimura varieties and their universal -shtukas

+Let us remark that it is not clear that a scheme-theoretic local model diagram for $\sS_\eK$ is uniquely determined if it exists.
+Indeed, note that we cannot apply Corollary \ref{corFF} since the morphism $\pi^v$, which is obtained from the universal shtuka as above, is a $\CG^\diam$-torsor but does not obviously come from a $\CG^{\diam/}$-torsor.
+A canonical $\CG^{\diam/}$-torsor inducing $\pi^v$ by push out by $\CG^{\diam/}\to \CG^\diam$ might be obtained by assuming the existence of a ``stronger'' structure underlying the universal shtuka, for example by assuming that the conjectural prismatic refinement described in \S\ref{ss:prism} exists.}

-\begin{conjecture} A scheme-theoretic local model diagram for $\sS_\eK$ exists. \end{conjecture} We note that it follows from Corollary \ref{corFF} that a scheme-theoretic local model diagram for $\sS_\eK$ is uniquely determined if it exists: it is the unique diagram of morphisms which represents (\ref{LMDvsheaf}) and has the given generic fiber.
+\quash{ We note that, it follows from Corollary \ref{corFF} that a scheme-theoretic local model diagram for $\sS_\eK$ is uniquely determined if it exists: it is the unique diagram of morphisms which represents (\ref{LMDvsheaf}) and has the given generic fiber.}

 This conjecture follows when $(p, \eG, X, \CG)$ is of global Hodge type from the main result of \cite{KP} under some additional tameness hypotheses: $p\neq 2$, $G$ splits over a tamely ramified extension of $\BQ_p$, and $p\nmid |\pi_1(G_{\rm der})|$.
 Here we are using implicitly the uniqueness of the integral model (Theorem \ref{uniq}), which allows us to replace the original Hodge embedding by the Hodge embedding that is used in \cite{KP}.
-The tameness conditions are relaxed in \cite{KZhou},where the result is extended to most reductive groups whose corresponding adjoint groups are Weil restrictions of scalars of tame groups from wildly ramified extensions.
+The tameness conditions are relaxed in \cite{KZhou},where the result is extended to most reductive groups whose corresponding adjoint groups are {\cmag essentially tamely ramified in the sense of Remark \ref{Gacc}, i.e., Weil restrictions of scalars of tame groups from wildly ramified extensions. }